Amit-Rohila33/DSA_CODE_Progress_every_week/README.md

 # I completed week 3 also.

 # Sorry due to settlement in the campus and due to midsem I am not able to complete the week 4 and week 5.
 I hope I will do it soon.
+# WEEK (5) :
+# In this week, I completed my matrix and hashing and also the content of this week i.e., strings and Linked list and also solved some of the problems from the COdeChef coding plat form.

+# WEEK (6) :
+# In this week, I learnt Stack, Queue and Dequeue to a better level .
+Because I already knew that but I got to learn a lot of more things.

+# Week (7) :
+# This week I completed my understanding of binary trees and a lot more about the different question related to that.